digitalhappens/MyLittleTools/README.md

 You can have as many instances in a patch within VCV Rack as you want.
 For better organization, each instance of the module can have a unique name like "BASIC" or "VCO".

+As a new feature, MyLittleFavorites now saves the state of the module, which means you can use this as (kind of) fast preset loader...

+## MyLittleTags, tag browsing

+At this time unfinished... this new module, make it possible to browser through the tags the oldway (without screenshots).
+The heartbutton siwtches through the tags (because there are more than 8 tags/categories).
+Note this module shows only tags which have plugins/modules in it.

+In the future this module will be able to hide specific modules for easier and pointed browsing.

 ### How to use

 Easiest way to get started: